 - The Case Manager will identify if follow-up is needed and who is responsible. - 1.
 The Case Manager will refer to the SP to identify who is responsible for follow-up. - 2.
 The Case Manager will have the Office Support identify in the SP database concerns and follow-up needed.
 The Case Manager will assure follow-up is completed. - The Case Manager will document when follow-up is complete - 1.
-When an assigned follow-up has been completed, the PASAs will submit the follow-up form to the Case Manager. - 2.
-The Case Manager will have the Office Support document that the followup is complete and assure the date of the follow-up is in the Case Management SP database. - The Data Technician will compile the visit and follow-up data - 1.
-Home, day/work visits and follow-up needed reports will be completed quarterly. - 2.
-Reports will be distributed to PASA Directors quarterly.
+When an assigned follow-up has been completed, the provider agency will submit the follow-up form to the Case Manager. - 2.
+The Case Manager will have the Office Support document that the followup is complete and assure the date of the follow-up is in the Case Management SP database.